top of page

 To encourage a larger population to nest in the buildings in the three Castleknock primary schools and Castleknock College, CTT purchased and installed triple swift-nesting boxes from Castleknock TidyTowns's funds (with part-funding from Fingal County Council).

 William O’Halloran of Wild Work visited Castleknock in June 2020 and made a video of the areas of importance for biodiversity.
 The video is just under 40 minutes long and shows William exploring Castleknock and pointing out the main areas of interest.
-You can also download his full written report at the button below.
+You can also download his full written report here.

 bottom of page